 Some schools have "specialty academies" which is an educational program that emphasizes a particular sport, activity or subject area.
 All academies require consultation with the Parent Advisory Council of a school and approval of the Board of Education.
 As part of the Board approval, a specific fee may be charged to support the academy and that fee must be directly related to the activities that are above and beyond a standard educational program.
-See page 5 for approved fees.
+Fleetwood Park has AP Calculus.